 The School of Design is home to internationally significant research by its staff and students, much of which is practice-based.
-The teaching areas of the School – Design Products, Fashion Menswear, Fashion Womenswear, Global Innovation Design, Innovation Designing Engineering, Service Design, Textiles and Vehicle Design – represent a wide range of approaches to research, from the industrially oriented to the highly speculative.
+The teaching areas of the School – Design Products, Fashion Menswear, Fashion Womenswear, Global Innovation Design, Innovation Designing Engineering, Intelligent Mobility, Service Design and Textiles – represent a wide range of approaches to research, from the industrially oriented to the highly speculative.
 The School is also home to RapidformRCA, the digital manufacturing and rapid-prototyping centre.
 We have a close relationship with the College’s Helen Hamlyn Centre for Design.

 Our research ranges from individual projects by world-leading designers to large team projects with other institutions, including international companies such as Microsoft, Intel, Tata, Tussauds Group and Philips, with academic partners such as Imperial College London, the Victoria and Albert Museum, Science Museum and Natural History Museum as well as government bodies such as the Technology Strategy Board, Transport Systems Catapult and Future Cities Catapult.

 As a research student in the School of Design, you will be a self-motivated candidate with a strong creative initiative matched by a keen drive to uncover fundamental new insights.
 The majority of PhD research students combine a significant practical project (or series of related projects) with a 40,000 word dissertation.
 You are welcome instead to submit a dissertation of 80,000 words.
 This latter option does not preclude undertaking practical work; it simply means that the work is not assessed in its own right.

 We welcome inter-disciplinary as well as highly focused research – the approach required varies from between different teaching areas.
 It is not essential for you to have a design background; innovative design research is often undertaken by those from other disciplines.
 If in doubt about the suitability of your previous experience, please discuss your questions with the research studies leader of your preferred programme.